-35. Products made locally by NZ Steel have the same physical characteristics as the allegedly subsidised goods from China.
-In particular, NZ Steel's locally produced galvanised steel coil and the allegedly subsidised galvanised steel coil may be manufactured to the same Australian Standard (AS1397).
+36. - Products made locally by NZ Steel have the same physical characteristics as the allegedly subsidised goods from China.
+In particular, NZ Steel's locally produced galvanised steel coil and the allegedly subsidised galvanised steel coil may be manufactured to AS1397.